 Data-driven techniques rely on the fundamental theory of anomaly detection: the characteristics of a system’s data follow a consistent pattern during normal operation.
 When a fault occurs or begins to occur, the data generating process changes, and the data deviates from this pattern.
 By continuously monitoring and analyzing these changes, anomalies can be detected early, allowing for timely intervention before the fault leads to a larger issue [12].

+Anomaly detection for wind turbine components involves monitoring sensor data to understand what normal operation looks like.
+Under regular conditions, sensor readings follow expected patterns because of the natural relationships between different parts of the turbine.
+When a fault occurs, the readings start to deviate from these patterns, resulting in measurable errors.
+Instead of using a fixed error limit—which might trigger false alarms due to normal fluctuations like wind gusts—an adaptive threshold is applied.
+This threshold adjusts based on the usual data variations, so it only raises an alarm when there’s a clear and sustained deviation from normal behavior, helping to catch problems early.

 Algorithms and Methods for Predictive Maintenance / Machine Learning

 Data Driven methods are seen as a key opportunity to forecast failures in Wind Turbines.
 While being difficult to interpret by humans, “they are the most suitable to perform the prognostic task of complex dynamic systems such as wind turbines” [13].
 These methods can be categorized into two main ideas: Statistical Methods and Machine Learning methods.
 Statistical Methods include Moving Average, ARMA, Bayesian Filters and Particle Filters.
 Artificial Intelligence Methods aare RNN, ANFIS, SVR and HMM.
 These techniques generally do not rely on a detailed understanding of a physical degradation mechanism but instead use historical data and operational observations to infer machinery health trends and project remaining useful life (RUL).